-A: I don’t remember where I was going when that stray dog weaved across a busy street near my home.
-But I do remember turning the car around to rescue the white pup with large tan spots that looked more like stains, except for one heart-shaped patch on her side.
+I don’t remember where I was going when that stray dog weaved across a busy street, but I remember turning the car around to rescue the white pup with large tan spots that looked more like stains, except for one heart-shaped patch on her side.

 As cars sped past, I stood by the side of the road and waited for her to get comfortable around me.
 Eventually, she approached my extended hand and I was able to coax her into my car.
 I named the dog Honey and worked with a local rescue group called Atlanta Animal Rescue Friends (AARF) to find the sweet pooch a forever home.